 Air Conditioning Energy Star Rating – Demand Response Label

 The Demand Response (AS4755) section of the label refers to the appliances’ inbuilt capability of participating in a voluntary peak electricity demand management program.
 An example of such a voluntary scheme is Energex’s PeakSmart air conditioning program (link is external).
 This feature is only relevant to these types of voluntary programs and will not affect normal operation.

-Mode 1 means the appliance is capable of being turned off and back on.
+- Mode 1: the appliance is capable of being turned off and back on.

-Mode 2 means the appliance is capable of being turned down by 50%.
+- Mode 2: the appliance is capable of being turned down by 50%.

-Mode 3 means the appliance is capable of being turned down by 25%.
+- Mode 3: the appliance is capable of being turned down by 25%.

 Air Conditioning Energy Star Rating Summary

 The Energy Star Rating System is an important consumer guide for purchasing air conditioning and home heating.
 Each rating is generated via extensive, regulated and documented testing, providing a safe and reliable comparison between different air conditioning models.
 When purchasing air conditioning, ensure you consult the air conditioning energy star rating.